Mahamurahti/DesignPattern-Exercises/README.md

 ## Adapter (Exercise 15)

 Convert the interface of a class into another interface clients expect.
 An adapter lets classes work together that could not otherwise because of incompatible interfaces.
 The enterprise integration pattern equivalent is the translator.

+`Note: Can be used to convert legace code to modern code i.e. adapt old thing to new`
 - Structural pattern
 - Adapter changes the interface of an existing object, while Decorator enhances an object without changing its interface.
 In addition, Decorator supports recursive composition, which isn’t possible when you use Adapter.